chandan989/QuackShield/readme.md

 ## 🎮 Interface Protocol

+See also: DEMO_SCRIPT.md for a 4‑minute speaking script.

 ### 🔧 Control Panel
 Configure your agent swarm with precision controls:
 - **Agent Activation Switches:** Toggle Moderator/Verifier units